apache/cordova-android/test/README.md

 # Android Native Tests

 These tests are designed to verify Android native features and other Android specific features.
-They currently are in disrepair, and don't pass / work on KitKat+ :(.

 ## Initial Setup